jbock-java/zerobuilder/README.md

 ### Maven note

-The generateed code references the annotated class, but is self contained otherwise.
+The generated code references your annotated class, but is self contained otherwise.
 In a maven pom, it should have `provided` scope:

 ````xml
 <dependency>
     <groupId>com.github.h908714124</groupId>